Is all stainless steel food grade? Stainless steel is as much a part of the…

 Graphics can be added and switched out as often as you would like, offering a new, fresh look to counters.

-To learn more about the options from LTI, visit www.lowtempind.com/product/serving-counters.
+Click to learn more about the serving counter options from LTI.